Fetterman Fight: Background

-The Fort Laramie Treaty of 1851 had this territory designated as Crow land.
+The Fort Laramie Treaty of 1851 designated this territory as Crow land.
 The Lakota, the Cheyenne, and the Arapaho accepted it as such.
-Tracking the dwindling herds of buffalo, the three tribes soon ignored the treaty boundaries agreed upon and invaded Crow land.
-By 1860, these traditional enemies of the Crow had taken control of their hunting grounds west of Powder River.
+Following the dwindling herds of buffalo, the three tribes soon began ignoring the treaty boundaries and hunting on Crow land.
+By 1860 these traditional enemies of the Crow had taken control of their hunting grounds west of Powder River.

 In June 1866, Colonel Henry B. Carrington advanced from Fort Laramie into the Powder River country, now the hunting grounds of the Lakota, Northern Cheyenne, and Northern Arapaho.
 His orders were to protect European-American emigrants traveling west along the Bozeman Trail.
 Carrington had 700 soldiers and 300 civilians in his command.
 He established three forts along the trail, including his headquarters at Fort Phil Kearny, near present-day Buffalo, Wyoming.
-All three forts were located in Crow territory.
-The army used a treaty right to "establish roads, military and other post".
-About 400 of his soldiers and most of the civilians were stationed at Fort Kearny.
+All three forts were located in what was treaty-designated Crow territory.
+The army used a treaty right to "establish roads, military and other posts".
+About 400 of his soldiers and most of the civilians were stationed at Fort Phil Kearny.

 First armed conflicts

-During the next few months, while Fort Kearny was under construction, Carrington suffered about 50 Indian attacks, losing more than 20 soldiers and civilians.
+During the next few months, while Fort Phil Kearny was under construction, Carrington suffered about 50 Indian attacks, losing more than 20 soldiers and civilians.
 The Indian warriors, invariably mounted, generally appeared in groups of 20 to 100.
 Several of Carrington's junior officers pressed him to take the offensive.
 They increased their urging after November 3, when a cavalry company of 63 men arrived to reinforce the post.
-Leading the cavalrymen was Lieutenant Horatio S. Bingham.
-He was accompanied by infantry Captains William J. Fetterman and James W. Powell.
-Both had been assigned to Fort Kearny from the 18th Infantry's headquarters at Fort Laramie.
+The cavalry company was led by Lieutenant Horatio S. Bingham.
+He was accompanied by infantry captains William J. Fetterman and James W. Powell.
+Both captains had been assigned to Fort Phil Kearny from the 18th Infantry's headquarters at Fort Laramie.
 Bingham and Fetterman were Civil War veterans, and Fetterman had a distinguished war record.

 Although he had no experience fighting Indians, Fetterman criticized Carrington's defensive posture and was contemptuous of their Indian foes.
 He allegedly boasted, "Give me 80 men and I can ride through the whole Sioux nation."
 Many other officers shared Fetterman's feelings.
-Shortly after Fetterman arrived at Fort Kearny, Carrington gave him permission to attempt a night ambush.
-However, the Indians saw through it and instead stampeded a herd of cattle on the bank of the Powder River opposite Fetterman's intended trap.
+Shortly after Fetterman arrived at Fort Phil Kearny, Carrington gave him permission to attempt a night ambush.
+However, the Indians avoided his position and stampeded a herd of cattle on the bank of the Powder River opposite Fetterman's intended trap.
 On November 22, Fetterman himself almost fell into an Indian ambush.
-He had accompanied an escort which guarded a wagon train gathering firewood and construction timber for Fort Kearny.
+He had accompanied an escort guarding a wagon train gathering firewood and construction timber for Fort Phil Kearny.
 A single Indian appeared, trying to entice the soldiers into chasing him into the woods.
-Lieutenant Bisbee, commanding the wagon train, sensibly took cover instead of pursuing the bait.
+Lieutenant Bisbee, commanding the wagon train, sensibly took cover instead of pursuing.